polyaxon/polyaxon/site/docs/experimentation/distributed/index.md

 Polyaxon supports distributed jobs for model training or data processing via several Kubernetes operators.

-By default Polyaxon does not deploy the operators required for running distributed jobs to keep the deployment process lightweight.
+By default, Polyaxon does not deploy the operators required for running distributed jobs to keep the deployment process lightweight.
-In order to use a distributed jobs operator, you need make sure that your namespace/cluster has the operator deployed or you should deploy the operator(s) before starting an execution.
+In order to use a distributed jobs operator, you need to make sure that your namespace/cluster has the operator deployed or you should deploy the operator(s) before starting an execution.

 > When you start a distributed job, Polyaxon will stream and archive logs from all replicas.